Current Graduate Students

 - Dede Ukueberuwa - Congratulations to Dede Ukueberuwa, who won a Graduate Student Dissertation Support Award in the fall of 2013 to support her dissertation research.
 She also received the Psychology Department's Wisniewski Family Enhancement Fund Award for mental health research in spring 2015.

-- Gray Vargas - Congratulations to Gray Vargas, who won a Graduate Student Dissertation Support Grant from Penn State in the fall of 2012 to support her dissertation research.
+- Gray Vargas - Congratulations to Gray, who just recently started a new position at the Kennedy Krieger Institute at Johns Hopkins University.
+Gray also won a Graduate Student Dissertation Support Grant from Penn State in the fall of 2012 to support her dissertation research.
 She also won the Best Student Poster Award at the National Academy of Neuropsychology conference in 2011.
 Gray also was the 1st place winner in Social and Behavioral Sciences for her poster presented at the Penn State University Graduate Research Exhibition, March 29, 2009.
 Most recently, Gray was awarded the Herndon Award for Outstanding IJMSC Article for her 2013 article entitled "Attributional Style in Multiple Sclerosis: Examining the Learned Helplessness Model."
 This award is given by the Consortium of Multiple Sclerosis Centers (CMSC) for the best article published in this journal during the preceding calendar year.

 - Amanda Rabinowitz - Congratulations to Amanda Rabinowitz, 3rd place winner in Social and Behavioral Sciences for her poster presented at the Penn State University Graduate Research Exhibition, March 27, 2010.
 This award was based upon Amanda’s poster entitled, “Assessing motivation in baseline concussion testing.”
 Amanda was also one of two recent national winners of the prestigious Benton-Meier Neuropsychology Scholarship from APA through the American Psychological Foundation.